signumoasis/signum-rust/README.md

 # signum-rs

-## Pre-requisites to Compile
+## IMPORTANT

-You must have Clang compiler installed tpo build this project It is required by the speedb crate.
+The following readme is old.
+Parts of this may still be true but this project is moving fast and changes to the design and the code are constantly being made.

 ## Design